ndingle/3d-squares/README.md

   * Players whom capture a whole cube (i.e. 6 connected squares)
   * Add graphics to all spheres, cylinders and cubes
-  * Disable dots which have all lines connected to
   * Add keyboard and touch support to camera movement
   * Add movement boundaries to the camera
   * Add finish game support